Aero enterprises

 You’ll quickly learn that to “stay ahead of the airplane” you’ll need to anticipate rudder use before it’s needed.
 Like much in life, timing is key.
 Applying timely inputs keeps things under control.
 It might feel like it’s out of control at first, but I won’t let you break anything (no guarantees on egos).
 In no time you’ll understand and be able to navigate the ramp and taxiways like a seasoned pro.

-When you’re ready, we’ll do some high-speed taxiing, seeing how the airplane behaves with the tail off the ground.
 You may have read about some of the forces that grow and are ingredients to the physics recipe once power is applied for the takeoff roll: Torque, slip-stream, asymmetrical blade effect (performance- or p-factor), and gyroscopic effect.
 All these combine to ensure the airplane does not go straight on its own.
 Each of these rascals becomes a player at different times during our ground operations.
 Armed with your new knowledge, you’ll see that judicious use of the rudder at key moments dampens these forces and allows you draw straight lines.

 Takeoff!